 Most of the Red Lantern Corps are on one in one form or another, given that their superpowers are fueled by rage driven by loss, and as such that rage tends to fixate on the ones responsible for that loss.
 It's also such an overpowering rage that they tend to take down anyone and anything that gets in their way as well.
 Special mention must go to the Red Lantern of Earth, Dex-Starr.
 He's a housecat, and is trying to avenge the kindly old lady who owned him.

 While there are many of these in the series an obvious example takes place within IDW's Transformers run, during Cliffjumper's Spotlight comic.
-Crashing on a world he manages to create a strong bond between himself and one of the locals called Kita.
+Crashing on a world he manages to create a strong bond between himself and one of the locals, a kind and gentle girl called Kita.
 A few days after his arrival Decepticons arrive and manage to injure Cliffjumper and shoot Kira in the back when she attempts to run.
 The Decepticons call for backup in hunting him down leading to this brief exchange upon figuring out just who it is they've managed to piss off: